 If you’d like, you can spray your pan with non-stick spray to make clean-up easy.
 Sometimes I do, and sometimes I forget.
 It’s no biggie when I forget.
 Clean-up has never been difficult.

-First, I chop my Velveeta with a pair of kitchen scissors.
-Snip, snip, snip.
-Totally easy.
+First, I chop my Velveeta with a pair of kitchen scissors which is totally easy.
 I just cube it all up.

 My tomatoes are already diced in the tin, so that leaves just the white cheddar, jalapeno, onion and garlic.
 I use the cheese grater for the first 3 items, and for my garlic… sound the trumpets… da, da, da…..

 Lemme stop for a sec, and tell you about it.

 I LOVE this garlic chopper.
 I can’t even remember where I bought it, but oh my!
 It’s so much easier to use than my old metal garlic press.
 That thing was so difficult to squeeze shut, tricky to get the garlic out of, and it was a pain to clean.